tdulcet/Table-and-Graph-Libs/README.md

 Both:
 * Add more options
 	* Add options to word wrap and truncate long text in table cells
-	* Add option to center text in table cells
 * Add more examples
 * Improve the performance
 * Handle newlines and tabs in the tables